 The main focus of the site is virtual classes with subcategories such as 3D printing, CNC, electronic, workshop, sewing, craft, and so on.
 Regardless of your daily job, this website can teach you how to work with various types of equipment and create different objects.

 An amazing place for creative minds!
 If you are thinking of making something yourself or are unsure about a project check this website out – they have lots of various DIY guides and fun projects to do.
 While it is not an ideal blog for an engineer seeking to improve knowledge, it is great for people who wish to create tools, devices, and various other objects.

 Electronics Weekly is a good resource for those looking for industry-related news.
-There are topics in business, design, products and all of it is directly related to electrical engineering.
+There are topics in business, design, products, and all of them are directly related to electrical engineering.
 You also use it to view available jobs or post jobs yourself.
 Please have in mind that you need to create an account and sign in before you can do this.